An Introduction to Caesarea

 From here you can, either return to your car and drive north to the harbor/eastern entrance or walk up the coast in order to see the bathhouse above the hippodrome and visit the walled crusader city further on.
 Remember if you walk up the coast you will have to come back to retrieve your car later.

 After entering the walled city, venture out onto the pier, examining sections of the collapsed sea wall along the way.
 Be careful of slipping on the jetty, which is frequently wet from breaking surf.
-In Herod's stay the artificial harbor or Sebastos extended from the present day jetty further west.
-Looking north we can still see some of the Herodian harbor extending from point opposite us.
+During Herod’s stay the artificial harbor or Sebastos extended from the present day jetty further west.
+Looking north you still can see some of the Herodian harbor extending from point opposite yourself.
 Looking further north you can see the arches of the aqueducts that once supplied the city with freshwater.

 Ancient & Modern Caesarea